Creighcl/wilo/README.md

   - A task can be closed, open, blocked, or NEXT

 ### Commands
 - Use `wilo` to get a look at what needs doing.
-This is a shortcut for `proj tree`
+This is a shortcut for `pro tree`
-- Use `proj help` for a list of project-level commands
+- Use `pro help` for a list of project-level commands
 - Use `task help` for a list of task-level commands
 - Use `note help` for a list of note-level commands